ASC 606

 Prior to this update, implementation costs were not addressed; prior guidance distinguished between arrangements including a software license and arrangements only through a CCA hosted service.
 The recent update provides balance sheet, income statement and statement of cash flows classification information for the capitalized implementation costs and the associated amortization expense.
 The update also provides clarification of any confusion from the previous guidance related to service contract implementation costs.

 For CCAs that include a software license, the new guidance details which costs should be capitalized including the cost to acquire the software license and the related implementation cost.
+For CCAs that include a software license, the new guidance details which costs should be capitalized including the cost to acquire the software license and the related implementation cost.
+This aligns with the recent update to ASC 606 certification, which clarifies the treatment of software costs.
 Previous guidance included this software license under internal use software guidance.
 For CCAs without a software license, they are considered service contracts (as defined as a SaaS above) and the fees are generally recorded as an operating expense.
 Previous guidance did not address implementation costs for service contracts with no related software license.
 The recent update addresses any exceptions to expensing service contract fees which are dependent on the phase and nature of the specific service contract.

 As we enter the holiday shopping season, could there be a more holiday-related accounting topic than accounting for gift cards?
 The gift card market has steadily increased annually as the vendor choices for cards and the methods of sending the cards have increased.
 Accounting for gift cards follows Financial Accounting Standards Board’s Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers.
 This standard went into effect for many companies starting in 2018.